devcontainers/spec/README.md

 ![Stages of container-based development, from development to deployment](images/dev-container-stages.png)

-The first format in the specification, devcontainer.json, was born out of necessity.
+The first format in the specification, `devcontainer.json`, was born out of necessity.
 It is a structured JSON with Comments (jsonc) metadata format that tools can use to store any needed configuration required to develop inside of local or cloud-based containerized coding.

-While this metadata can be persisted in a devcontainer.json today, we envision that this same structured data can be embedded in images and other formats – all while retaining a common object model for consistent processing.
+We envision that this same structured data can be embedded in images and other formats – all while retaining a common object model for consistent processing.
+For example, some of this same metadata can be added to a `devcontainer.metadata` image label to tie settings directly to a container image.

 Beyond repeatable setup, these same development containers provide consistency to avoid environment specific problems across developers and centralized build and test automation services.
 You can use the [open-source CLI reference implementation](https://github.com/devcontainers/cli) either directly or integrated into product experiences to use the structured metadata to deliver these benefits.
 It currently supports integrating with Docker Compose and a simplified, un-orchestrated single container option – so that they can be used as coding environments or for continuous integration and testing.